bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/u/UACurve_1KG$80qSyHuO00025QrE$V/Documentation.md

+UA value.

-UA value as a  function of fan speed at certain water flow rate, UA = f ( fan speed).
+As a function of fan speed at certain water flow rate, UA = f ( fan speed).